ksaaskil/fp-gitlab-example/README.md

 I'm being very lazy here and just checking if the response body has an `id` field (which a valid `GitLabUserProfile` should have).
 If it does have it, the response is cast to a `GitLabUserProfile` object and returned wrapped in a `right`, signifying successful validation.
 If the validation fails, we return an instance of `left` with `Error`.

-In the real world, we'd probably want to validate the response using, for example, `io-ts`, a great run-time type-checking library written by the author of `fp-ts`.
+In the real world, we'd probably want to validate the response using, for example, [io-ts](https://gcanti.github.io/io-ts/), a great run-time type-checking library written by the author of `fp-ts`.
 To keep this post a bit shorter, I won't get into that here.
 The important point is that the validation step returns an `Either` that we want to include in our function's return value.

 ## Putting it all together